nextgis/docs_ngmobile/source/main.rst

    Measure distance.

-   The numbers indicate: 1 - Layers tree panel icon; 2 - Measured distance; “Show my location” button; 4 - “Load/Refresh geodata” button; 5 - Contextual menu icon; 6 - Change the scale of the map; 7 - Exit Measuring mode.
+   The numbers indicate: 1 - Layers tree panel icon; 2 - Measured distance; 3 - “Show my location” button; 4 - “Load/Refresh geodata” button; 5 - Contextual menu icon; 6 - Zoom controls; 7 - Exit Measuring mode.

-You can add further points, to measure distance of complex lines and smooth curves, as well as measure areas of the formed polygons.

 Position of any point may be edited by tapping on it and dragging it to the correct location.

+You can add additional points to measure distance of angled lines and smooth curves, as well as measure areas of the formed polygons.

-To exit Measure mode tap the blue tick button in the corner of the screen.
+To exit Measure mode tap the blue tick button in the corner of the screen (see item 7 in :numref:`ngmobile_measure_distance_pic`).

 .. note::
    To use this feature "Show measuring button" checkbox must be switched ON in Map settings (see :numref:`ngmobile_settings_map_pic`).